Serve the Child's Relatives

 Get a signed consent and waiver of service.

 If a parent or other relative will agree to take the papers from you and also agrees to you being the guardian, the person can sign a “Consent and Waiver of Service.”
 All consents must be filed.

 Consent and Waiver for Parent - 1 child (pdf fillable)

 Consent and Waiver for Parent - 2-3 children (pdf fillable)

 Consent and Waiver for Parent - 4-6 children (pdf fillable)

-Consent and Waiver for Any Other Relative (pdf fillable)
+Consent and Waiver - Any Other Relative (pdf fillable)